 raSmith provided conventional survey and static LiDAR services to the City of Milwaukee for this large-diameter combined sewer overflow (CSO) pipe as-built mapping project.

-In support of an upcoming sliplining construction project, raSmith scanned approximately 3,700 linear feet (including three radii and four tangent sections) of CSO pipe (diameters ranging from 6 to 7.5 feet) in the City of Milwaukee.
+In support of an upcoming sliplining construction project, raSmith scanned approximately 3,700 linear feet (including three radii and four tangent sections) of CSO pipe (diameters ranging from 6 to 7.5 feet) in the City of Milwaukee, as captured in this project video.

 Underground scans were connected to an above-ground survey control network through a series of inverted scans down manholes into the CSO pipe below (depths ranging from 35 to 55 feet).